Boarding at Warwick

 Our boarding staff provide excellent pastoral care, supervised prep sessions and support throughout the evening and boarders enjoy access to school facilities including the Sports Centre and instrumental practice rooms at all times.

-“My son was flexi-boarding from September to December 2014 when I was abroad.
+“My son was flexi-boarding when I was abroad.
 While Sam had a really enjoyable time with the boarders we had peace of mind knowing that Sam was in good care of the boarding house parents and teachers.
 We will definitely recommend this really valuable service."

 Excellent preparation for independent life at university